deepakjois/luapackageloader/README.md

 # luapackageloader
-CTAN module to allow LuaTeX to load packages from the default `package.path` and `package.cpath` locations.
+CTAN package to allow LuaTeX to load packages from the default `package.path` and `package.cpath` locations.
 This could be useful to load external Lua modules, including modules installed via [LuaRocks](https://luarocks.org).

 ## Usage
-See the [PDF documentation](doc.pdf) for details.
+See the [PDF documentation](luapackageloader.pdf) for details.

 Here is a quick TeX example: